bakery/baker-docs/docs/scaffolding/components.md

 Baker will ask you a few questions to customize your new component

 ```
 ?
-What should your component be called?  <-- type a name for your component
+What should your component be called?
 ?
-Which boilerplate do you want to use? <-- select one of the available boilerplate (defaults to Vanila) [1]
+Which boilerplate do you want to use? <-- [1]
 ?
-Do you need separate versions of this component for iOS and Android? <-- platform specific code [2]
+Do you need separate versions of this component for iOS and Android? <-- [2]
 ```

 \[1\] Component boilerplates include extra code that can be used to pre-populate your components.
 Refer to [Component Boilerplates](/scaffolding/component-boilerplates.md) section for more information